 What happens if I place the highest bid?

-Reserve met: If your bid has met or exceeded the reserve price then you’ve taken the first step to buying a boat!
-The procedure will now be exactly the same as if you had made an offer on the boat via Boatshed.com.
-You will need to sign a standard Boatshed.com Agreement for sale, please contact us for a copy firstname.lastname@example.org.
+Reserve met: if your bid has met or exceeded the reserve price then you've taken the first step toward buying a boat!
+The procedure is exactly the same as if you had made an offer on the boat via Boatshed.com.
+Your Boatshed broker will prepare a standard Purchase and Sale Agreement for sale.
+See details on “Buyer’s Guide” page.